evogelsa/dcs-real-weather/cmd/realweather/README.md

         will apply to your mission.
 This value must be at least 0.
     * `maximum`: integer
       * This is the maximum wind speed in meters per second that Real Weather will apply to your mission.
 This value must be at most 50.
+    * `gust-minimum`: integer
+      * This is the minimum gust speed in meters per second that Real Weather will apply to your mission.
+This value must be at least 0.
+    * `gust-maximum`: integer
+      * This is the maximum gust speed in meters per second that Real Weather will apply to your mission.
+This value must be at most 50.
     * `open-meteo`: boolean
       * If true, Real Weather will use the Open Meteo API to get winds aloft